WASmars/ESP32CAM-OV7725-TFT-ambilight/README.md

 in order to make the ambiligt with non app installed, currently Arduino base, no considering low power, as mentioned by @pierre-muth/OV7725_ESP32cam The OV7725 is a more sensitive sensor compare to the one usually found with the ESP32cam board (often the OV2640)
 well, in my case I don't need to covnet RGB565 to jpeg for streaming and no need of wifi web server, that saves alot of computing power to achieve 30FPS for single core doing only taking picture by ov7725.

-## Key functions of the projects
+## Key takeaway of the projects

 - FPS around 31FPS
     - with RGB565, QVGA setting. single core can achieve 31FPS
     - main loop for pushing WS2815 data(each image data to LED strip cycle ~10ms) and checking IR signal on ESP32 core 1
     - core 0 handling full power for taking photo and merge RGB565 data for calculation (each cycle ~31ms)
-- receive my IR remote of ceilling light for activate the movie mode (dim ceilling light + turn on ambilight + strip light of TV deck), turn light off(for alignment of the camera image), and ESP32 sleep mode with turning off all light
+- receive IR signal from ceilling light for activate the movie mode (dim ceilling light + turn on ambilight + strip light of TV deck), turn light off(for alignment of the camera image), and ESP32 sleep mode with turning off all light
+- the LED location data in the ***/include/strip_data.h***, modify it whenever needed
 - in ESP32cam sleep mode still have 100mA consumption on 12V est it from
 	- LCD backlight typ 60mA in datasheet
 	- LDO 1117 3.3V <10mA
  	- camera standby current 1mA?
   	- IR and RF module standby current
   	- combined above with total est 90% of efficiency of 12V-5V DCDC
-- wake ESP32 cam sleep mode from ext0, activate wake up with IR receiver low signal on GPIO4
+- wake ESP32 cam sleep mode from ext0, activate wake up with IR receiver low signal on GPIO4, *still randomly wakeup in the long run*
 - RF433 remote control for controlling my RF controlled AC socket connecting to IKEA led strip powering
   - the @sui77/rc-switch arduino library is not fit my AC socket controller, there need a variable light contorl available library, is the @1technophile/NewRemoteSwitch
 - AEC, AWB is manual setting for consist color during difference scenes, but the HDR video still has chances got too blueish or less color due to high brightness with no AEC